CosmosOS/Cosmos/Docs/articles/Kernel/VFS.md

 **Note**: You don't have to format your drive if you're debugging your Cosmos project with VMWare.
 The build will automatically add an already formatted FAT32 VMDK file for your convenience.

+**Note 2**: You can only format a drive that already has been formatted with FAT32.

 You can format your drive with the Format() function, just like this:

 ```C#